Edwardzzz-c/pytrak/README.md

 ---
 Latest (11/17/2023, KSL): we were able to run on katelyn's machine!
 Does require configuring libusb to work.

-Latest (02/12/2024, JP): we run it in the bimanual manipulation machine.
+Latest (02/12/2024, JP): we ran it in the bimanual manipulation machine.
 It required steps 3.1 and 3.2.